radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 - rli_client_db_datasource[JDBC]=OK

-## Monitoring Real-time Persistent Cache Refresh and Global Sync Components from Command Line
+## Monitoring Real-time Persistent Cache Refresh and Sync Components from Command Line

-You can use the <RLI_HOME>/bin/monitoring.bat (monitoring.sh on Unix) to monitor real-time persistent cache refresh and global synchronization components from command line.
+You can use the <RLI_HOME>/bin/monitoring.bat (monitoring.sh on Unix) to monitor real-time persistent cache refresh and synchronization components from command line.
 This script must run on the same machine as the services you want to monitor.
 If triggers are configured, the default alert is a file alert: <RLI_HOME>/logs/alerts.log.
 Alerts associated with the monitoring command are configured on the Main Control Panel -> ZooKeeper tab (requires [Expert Mode](#expert-mode)).
 Navigate to /radiantone/v1/cluster/config/logging/log4j2-monitoring-command.json and click EDIT MODE on the right.

 The monitoring script offers a set of data collectors that retrieve information about specific components of RadiantOne.
-The “pipeline” data collector is used for persistent cache refresh and Global Sync components.
+The “pipeline” data collector is used for persistent cache refresh and synchronization components.
 The syntax and properties supported are shown below.

 `pipeline(sourceDn=*,targetDn=*,pipelineId=*,pipelineType=*,componentType=*,propertyId=*)`